ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning

 \section{Finding Representative Benchmarking Settings}

 Highly efficient implementations are crucial for efficient benchmarking of HPO methods for RL.
 However, they represent just a fraction of the overall picture: prior work has focused primarily on a single-task domain, due to a lack of insight regarding which RL domains to target.
 To tackle this issue, we aim to find a subset of RL environments representative of the broader RL field.
 First, we study the hyperparameter landscapes for a large set of environments using random sampling of configurations.
 To ensure the feasibility of our experiments in terms of computational resources, we select a representative subset of environments from each domain.
-In particular, we select a total of 21 environments: five ALE games (Atari-5), three Box2D environments, four Brax walkers, five classic control environments, and four XLand environments (see Appendix~\ref{app:env_overview}).
-Then, we use the Atari-5~\citep{aitchison2022atari5} method to find a set of environments for testing HPO approaches in RL.
+In particular, we select a total of 21 environments: five ALE games (Atari-5), three Box2D environments, four Brax walkers, five classic control environments, and four XLand-Minigrid environments (see Appendix~\ref{app:env_overview}).
+Then, we use an approach similar to the selection of the Atari-5~\citep{aitchison2022atari5} environments, to find a subset of environments for testing HPO approaches in RL.
 Ultimately, we validate that this subset is representative of the HPO landscape of all RL tasks we consider.
-In total, we spent $10\,105$ h on CPUs and $32\,588$ h on GPUs (see Appendix \ref{app:resource_consumption}).
+For obtaining our results we spend a total of $10\,105$ h on CPUs and $32\,588$ h on GPUs (see Appendix \ref{app:resource_consumption}).